Rural Practitioner Tax Credit Criteria for MDs & DOs for Tax Years 2014 & 2015

 Eligibility Criteria for Tax Years 2014 & 2015

-- If an MD or DO is on active staff or contract with a hospital, it must be one of the eligible hospitals for this program.
+- If a physician is on active staff or contract with a hospital, it must be one of the eligible hospitals for this program.
 Those eligible hospitals are either state Type A, B, exceptional C, or federal Critical Access Hospital (CAH), so long as those hospitals do not also reside in a Metropolitan Statistical Area (MSA).
 Oregon’s MSAs include Multnomah, Clackamas, Washington, Polk, Yamhill, Marion, Lane, Deschutes and Jackson counties.

 There is an inclusion allowance for Type B hospitals in an MSA, which are also 30 or more highway miles from the major population center in the MSA, or if a Type B is in a county of fewer than 75,000 population.
 Currently PeaceHealth Peace Harbor in Florence is the only Type B that meets this criteria.

-- MDs and DOs who are not on the medical staff of any Oregon hospital, but whose practice is rural.
+- Physicians who are not on the medical staff of any Oregon hospital, but whose practice is rural.

 - Physicians on the staff of an ineligible hospital, but whose practices are located outside the immediate service area of the community where the hospital is situated, whose practice locations are deemed rural by the Oregon ORH.

-- MDs and DOs on staff at a rural hospital that was designated a rural referral center by the federal government before January 1, 1989, and that serves a community with a population of at least 14,000 but not more than 19,000.
+- Physicians on staff at a rural hospital that was designated a rural referral center by the federal government before January 1, 1989, and that serves a community with a population of at least 14,000 but not more than 19,000.
 This applies only to Bay Area Hospital in Coos Bay and became effective on January 1, 2014.
 It does not apply to previous amendable tax years.

 - Must provide a minimum of 20 hours per week of patient care, averaged over the month in a eligible rural area.